Parque del Buen Retiro

 Parque del Buen Retiro information

 The glorious gardens of El Retiro are as beautiful as any you’ll find in a European city.
-Littered with marble monuments, landscaped lawns, the occasional elegant building and abundant greenery, it’s quiet and contemplative during the week but comes to life on weekends.
+Littered with marble monuments, landscaped lawns, the occasional elegant building (the Palacio de Cristal is especially worth seeking out) and abundant greenery, it’s quiet and contemplative during the week but comes to life on weekends.
 Put simply, this is one of our favourite places in Madrid.

-Laid out in the 17th century by Felipe IV as the preserve of kings, queens and their intimates, the park was opened to the public in 1868 and ever since, whenever the weather’s fine and on weekends in particular, madrileños from all across the city gather here to stroll, read the Sunday papers in the shade, take a boat ride or nurse a cool drink at the numerous outdoor terrazas .
-Weekend buskers, Chinese masseurs and tarot readers ply their trades, while art and photo exhibitions are sometimes held at the various sites around the park, but it’s so big that even on weekends there are plenty of quiet corners away from the crowds (apart from the lovers under trees locked in seemingly eternal embraces).
+Laid out in the 17th century by Felipe IV as the preserve of kings, queens and their intimates, the park was opened to the public in 1868 and ever since, whenever the weather’s fine and on weekends in particular, madrileños (people from Madrid) from all across the city gather here to stroll, read the Sunday papers in the shade, take a boat ride or nurse a cool drink at the numerous outdoor terrazas (open-air cafes).

-At the southern end of the park, near La Rosaleda (Rose Garden) with its more than 4000 roses, is a statue of El Ángel Caído (the Fallen Angel, aka Lucifer), one of the few statues to the devil anywhere in the world.
-Strangely, it sits 666m above sea level… In the same vein, the Puerta de Dante, in the extreme southeastern corner of the park, is watched over by a carved mural of Dante’s Inferno .
-Occupying much of the southwestern corner of the park is the Jardín de los Planteles , one of the least-visited sections of El Retiro, where quiet pathways lead beneath an overarching canopy of trees.
-West of here is the moving Bosque del Recuerdo (Memorial Forest), an understated memorial to the 191 victims of the 11 March 2004 train bombings.
+At the southern end of the park, near La Rosaleda (Rose Garden) with its more than 4000 roses, is a statue of El Ángel Caído .
+Strangely, it sits 666m above sea level… In the same vein, the Puerta de Dante , in the extreme southeastern corner of the park, is watched over by a carved mural of Dante’s Inferno.
+Occupying much of the southwestern corner of the park is the Jardín de los Planteles , one of the least visited sections of El Retiro, where quiet pathways lead beneath an overarching canopy of trees.
+West of here is the moving Bosque del Recuerdo , an understated memorial to the 191 victims of the 11 March 2004 train bombings.
 For each victim stands an olive or cypress tree.
-About 200m north of the monument is the Bosque del Recuerdo information office .
-To the north, just inside the Puerta de Felipe IV, stands what is thought to be Madrid’s oldest tree , a Mexican conifer (ahuehuet e).
-Planted in 1633 and with a trunk circumference of 52m, it was used by French soldiers during the Napoleonic Wars in the early 19th century as a cannon mount.
+To the north, just inside the Puerta de Felipe IV, stands what is thought to be Madrid’s oldest tree , a Mexican conifer (ahuehuete ) planted in 1633.